Lukhausen/Lepus/typst/supercharged-dhbw/chapters/background.typ

 )

 Despite these methodological enhancements, experimental results maintained a 0% solve rate.
-Our analysis indicates that current LLMs fundamentally lack the necessary abstraction capabilities to understand the transformation logic underpinning ARC tasks—particularly those requiring world knowledge concepts such as gravity, suction, rotation, and mirroring.
+Our analysis indicates that current LLMs fundamentally lack the necessary abstraction capabilities to understand the transformation logic underpinning ARC tasks, particularly those requiring world knowledge concepts such as gravity, suction, rotation, and mirroring.
 This experimental condition processed 865,000 input tokens across 174 API requests (120 tasks comprising 172 tests, plus 2 repeated requests due to API errors), with approximate computational costs of €5.

 #figure(
  image("../assets/screenshots/benchmark-run-2-results.png", width: 50%),
  caption: [The Type of Failure of the Second Run.
 For full run details, see  @marschhausen_lepus_benchmark_2], )

-Based on these experimental findings, we conclude that prompt engineering alone — even employing methodologies such as Chain of Thought reasoning and step-by-step verification — cannot overcome the fundamental abstraction limitations preventing LLMs from solving ARC-AGI-2-tasks.
+Based on these experimental findings, we conclude that prompt engineering alone - even employing methodologies such as Chain of Thought reasoning and step-by-step verification - cannot overcome the fundamental abstraction limitations preventing LLMs from solving ARC-AGI-2-tasks.
 While we acknowledge that not all prompt engineering strategies were exhaustively tested, the objective of this thesis was not to discover a functional prompt, a goal already shown to be elusive by official benchmark results.

 ]